Parliament, Ottawa, River, Night

 Heart and Crown Irish Pubs (67 Clarence Street)

 Affectionately known by locals as the “Irish Village,” this is a nighttime spot you don’t want to miss!
 Originally known as the Heart & Crown, this small pub has grown into a grouping of different venues, which is THE place to be on weekends in Ottawa.
-Enjoy the quiet vibe of the dark Snug Pub or listen to smaller bands on Thursday, Friday and Saturday nights in the original Heart & Crown.
+Enjoy the quiet vibe of the dark Snug Pub or listen to smaller bands in the original Heart & Crown.
 If you continue walking past the kitchen at the back, you’ll find Mother McGintey’s – where larger bands play and weekend revelers gather.
 And if you need to get away from the crowd, sneak down the stairs to the small, cozy Black Rose.

 DALHOUSIE STREET